Water circularity as a green recovery facilitator

 The concept of a circular economy is about closing the loops of the linear economy to optimize resources.
 The emergence of new water technology has brought about a new age where the performance of water services must be seen through the lens of sustainability and efficiency.
 These objectives can be understood through the paradigm of circularity, where Reduce, Reuse and Recycle become fundamental pillars of sustainable and efficient production.

-Tightening the Tap on Energy Efficiency
+Tightening the tap on energy efficiency

 Whenever energy is used inefficiently, it adds to financial and environmental costs.
-As highlighted in The World Bank’s 2021 report, “Water in Circular Economy and Resilience” (WICER) the role of the water sector in reducing greenhouse gas emissions includes, amongst other key actions, the need for energy efficiency measures and self-generation of renewable energy.
+As highlighted in The World Bank’s 2021 report, “Water in Circular Economy and Resilience” (WICER) the role of the water sector in reducing greenhouse gas emissions includes, among other key actions, the need for energy efficiency measures and self-generation of renewable energy.
+Energy is often the costliest component of water supply and sanitation operations, ranging from 33% to 82% of non-labor operating costs.
+However, it is also one of the expenditures that can be most easily addressed through innovative efficiency measures, not least by introducing digital solutions that can optimize, manage and conserve energy.

 Water companies increasingly turn to remote monitoring and real-time data analysis to aid energy optimization and reduce consumption.
 Through enhanced analytics, powered by IoT sensors and the cloud, water companies can collect and read vast amounts of data in real-time.
 Such advanced data analytics and power monitoring systems can deliver energy savings of up to 8%.

-The WICER report is clear that digitization underpins efficiency and sustainability in the water industry: “Digital solutions offer new ways to optimize, manage, and conserve water.
-Digital solutions also help extend and improve the quality of water resources, expand infrastructure life cycles, optimize operations and maintenance, increase energy efficiency, reduce NRW, and help prepare for a changing environment or potential crisis.”
+“Digital solutions offer new ways to optimize, manage, and conserve water,” the report stated.
+“Digital solutions also help extend and improve the quality of water resources, expand infrastructure life cycles, optimize operations and maintenance, increase energy efficiency, reduce NRW, and help prepare for a changing environment or potential crisis.”

 Reducing energy consumption across the water cycle is essential.
 Whether tackling inefficient pumping systems or ensuring preventative maintenance, all efficiency measures require data to feed insight that spurs action.
-Without a full view of current inefficiencies, it is impossible to bring about impactful change.
-Therefore, efficiency and, in turn, sustainability now relies on data delivered through digital technologies.
-But it doesn’t end there.

 Photo 15059062 © Markus Gann | Dreamstime.com